Robert Radford: After the First World War

 Radford continued to record from time to time during the Great War, and was a valuable asset to the promenade concerts in that period.
 In 1917, he joined with the company of George W. Byng of the Alhambra Theatre in the first major project to record Gilbert and Sullivan operettas, together with the singers Nellie Walker, George Baker, Ernest Pike, Derek Oldham, Peter Dawson and others.
 Besides these, he recorded several new titles from his own repertoire in 1918–20.
 On 26 March 1919 he appeared at a Royal Philharmonic Society Concert singing 'Wotan's Farewell' (Die Walküre Act 3) under Landon Ronald.
 He appeared in The Dream of Gerontius with the Northampton Musical Society under Charles King on 29 October 1920, with Norah Dawnay and Gervase Elwes: this was to be the last occasion on which Elwes sang the work.
 The artists (together with W.H.
 Reed and others) stayed at the Elwes home at Little Billing for the occasion.

 In 1920–22, he became a founder Director of the British National Opera Company, and also became an important member of its singing company.
 He sang in two Philharmonic Society performances of Beethoven's 9th Symphony, first under Felix Weingartner in March 1924 with Florence Austral, Margaret Balfour and Frank Titterton, and again in October 1925 with Dorothy Silk, Muriel Brunskill and Walter Widdop, under Albert Coates.
-He continued to make recordings for HMV after the advent of the electric microphone in 1925.
-In late acoustic and early electric sets of Wagnerian passages, he is heard at some length (often opposite the great soprano Florence Austral), as Alberich in Das Rheingold, Wotan in Die Walküre, and Hagen in Götterdämmerung, as Gurnemanz in Parsifal (HMV D 1025–29) and as both Hans Sachs and Pogner in Die Meistersinger, all under the baton of Albert Coates: the recorded sound is mostly disappointing.
+He continued to make recordings for His Master's Voice after the advent of the electric microphone in 1925.
+In late acoustic and early electric sets of Wagnerian passages, he is heard at some length (often opposite the great soprano Florence Austral), as Alberich in Das Rheingold, Wotan in Die Walküre, and Hagen in Götterdämmerung, as Gurnemanz in Parsifal (His Master's Voice D 1025–29) and as both Hans Sachs and Pogner in Die Meistersinger, all under the baton of Albert Coates: the recorded sound is mostly disappointing.
 In 1924 it was stated that in oratorio his voice was best suited to bass parts in The Creation (Haydn) and in the Handel oratorios.

 Radford is said to have suffered from ill-health all his life, and it was this handicap which prevented him from developing his career on the international scene.
 A photograph of him (but no account of his career) is shown by Michael Scott in his important survey The Record of Singing.
 He is the subject, too, of a brief story in Peter Dawson's autobiography.